OfficeDev/office-js-docs-pr/docs/develop/create-and-debug-office-add-ins-in-visual-studio.md

 ---
 title: Create and debug Office Add-ins in Visual Studio
-description: ''
-ms.date: 10/01/2018
+description: 'Use Visual Studio to create and debug Office Add-ins on the Office desktop client for Windows' ms.date: 10/19/2018
 ---

 # Create and debug Office Add-ins in Visual Studio

-This article describes how to use Visual Studio to create your first Office Add-in.
+You can use Visual Studio to create Office Add-ins, and then debug them in the Office desktop client on Windows.
 The steps in this article based on Visual Studio 2017.
 If you're using another version of Visual Studio, the procedures might vary slightly.

 > [!NOTE]
 > To get started with an add-in for OneNote, see [Build your first OneNote add-in](../onenote/onenote-add-ins-getting-started.md).